Welcome to our Governors’ section.

 Ninna Makrinov – Chair of Governors

-I was elected as a parent governor in October 2017 and as vice chair of the governing board soon after, I am now Chair.
-When my children left Water Mill I successfully applied to be the schools local authority governor.
-In this time I have learnt much about the role of governors in ensuring clarity of vision, ethos and strategic direction to the school, holding the school to account and overseeing its financial performance.
-I love my role as Water Mill is a diverse and welcoming school and I feel I have much to offer to enhance the quality of the education for our children.
+I was elected as a parent governor in October 2017 and as vice chair of the governing board soon after.
+When my children left Water Mill, I successfully applied to be the schools' Local Authority (LA) governor.
+In this time, I have learnt much about the role of governors in ensuring clarity of vision, ethos and strategic direction to the school, holding the school to account, and overseeing its financial performance.
+I love my role, as Water Mill is a diverse and welcoming school and I feel I have much to offer to enhance the quality of the education for our children.

-I am originally from Chile and a solo mother of two children who joined Water Mill in years 3 and 4; they have thrived in the school and I have seen through them some of the things that make Water Mill so special and also some areas for development.
+I am originally from Chile and a solo mother of two children who joined Water Mill in years 3 and 4; they thrived in the school.
+I have seen through them some of the things that make Water Mill so special and also some areas for development.
 I bring my professional skills to my role as a governor; I studied Psychology and have postgraduate qualifications in business, education and occupational health.
-I have worked in Higher Education for almost 20 years and I currently co-ordinate a central skills development programme for all students at the University of Warwick.
+I have worked in Higher Education for almost 20 years and I am currently a Teaching Fellow at the University of Warwick.

 Email contact details: email@example.com